Azure/fta-windowsvirtualdesktop/wvd-prereqs.md

 Single deployment: this option requires that you manually setup your Azure AD and on-premises Domain Services integration.

-> A subscription per tenat is required with tenant trust enable.
+> A subscription per tenant is required with tenant trust enable.